akashudl/Golang/README.md

 The only code you should need to change is in main.go.

-* Replace the import of `github.com/billgraziano/go-windows-svc/app` with the path to your package.
-* `svcName` - This constant is the name of the installed service.
-This is used for NET START and NET STOP commands.
-* `svcNameLong` - This is the longer service name that appears in the Services control panel.
-* `svcLauncher()` - This launches app.Run passing it a Windows Event Logger, the `svcName`, and the SHA1 hash from GIT.

 You should also rename the `gosvc` directory to the name of your executable.

-* `setup()` - This function is called to do any application setup.
-If returns a non-nil error, the service will exit.
-* `yourApp()` - This is launched as a GO routine.
-This is the body of your application.
-Here you can launch web servers, listeners, or whatever your application does.

-## Advanced
-### Logging
-The `server` struct exposes a `winlog` variable that is a logger.
-This will write to the console when running interactively and to the Winodws Application Event Log when running as a service.
-I typically use this for any service errors, start and stop notification, and any issues reading configuration or setting up logging.

-### Other
-This uses the [GO error wrapper package]("github.com/pkg/errors").
-You can easily remove it if you prefer not to use it.